 I was forced to learn a whole new way of cooking as I began to spend much of my time in the kitchen creating fresh, healthy meals from scratch.
 Removing the allergic and intolerant food and cooking with real, unprocessed food was a breakthrough for us.
 Tristan’s skin improved drastically and we were thrilled!
 While his skin still flares up occasionally, as does his asthma, he is so much better and we are so thankful.

 We have seen multiple clinical and holistic practitioners over the years and have tried pretty much every natural skin-care treatment known to man.
-It has not been an easy journey for Tristan, who’s now 8 years old, or for anyone in our family, but it inspired me to help others going through the same struggles.
+It has not been an easy journey for Tristan, or for anyone in our family, but it inspired me to help others going through the same struggles.

 I created The Eczema Company to provide natural solutions for those dealing with eczema.
 I also share our family’s journey with eczema, allergies and asthma on my blog, It’s an Itchy Little World, which has been a great tool for connecting with others going through the same health issues.